AdobeDocs/experience-platform.en/help/data-science-workspace/home.md

 # Data Science Workspace overview

-Data Science Workspace uses machine learning and artificial intelligence to unleash insights from your data.
+Adobe Experience Platform Data Science Workspace uses machine learning and artificial intelligence to unleash insights from your data.
 Integrated into Adobe Experience Platform, Data Science Workspace helps you make predictions using your content and data assets across Adobe solutions.

 Data scientists of all skill levels will find sophisticated, easy-to-use tools that support rapid development, training, and tuning of machine learning recipes - all the benefits of AI technology, without the complexity.